 The Cleaning Process

-In order to achieve a thorough cleaning, your pet will need to be under general anesthesia.
-This allows us to clean your pet’s teeth in places we would not be able to reach while your pet was awake.
+To achieve a thorough cleaning, your pet will need to be under general anesthesia.
+This allows us to clean your pet’s teeth in places we would not be able to reach if your pet was awake.
 After your pet has been sedated, a technician will use an ultrasonic scaler (just like a human dentist would do) to remove any plaque or calculus build-up.
-Sometimes, if the calculus build-up is too thick, it can be gently chipped off with a pair of extracting forceps (as seen in the video to the right).
+Sometimes, if the calculus build-up is too thick, it can be gently chipped off with a pair of extracting forceps.
 It is important not to clean just the surface of the tooth, but in between teeth and up along the gumline as well.

 After all the plaque and calculus have been removed, the dental technician will use an air-powered rotating polishing cup and prophy polishing paste to gently polish the surface of the tooth.
-This polishing procedure is important in not only removing any scratches to the enamel done by the cleaning process but to also seal the surface of the tooth and help prevent future staining and plaque build-up.
+This polishing procedure is important in removing any scratches to the enamel done by the cleaning process and also to seal the surface of the tooth and help prevent future staining and plaque build-up.